 “Do NOT buy Bitcoin until you watch this public message

 “This is the true story of alternative currencies in America — the one you won’t hear anywhere else.
 The story only wealthy families know.
 Please take five minutes to watch this message and avoid making a very costly Bitcoin mistake.”

-And the ad then goes on to compare Bitcoin to a host of past internet failures or value-destroyers like Webvan and Pets.com and Groupon, and then makes the argument that the “secret currency” does the same things Bitcoin does (provide some privacy, get away from the US dollar, etc.).
+And then went on to compare Bitcoin to a host of past internet failures or value-destroyers like Webvan and Pets.com and Groupon, and then makes the argument that the “secret currency” does the same things Bitcoin does (provide some privacy, get away from the US dollar, etc.).

-Which is sort of true — I have some experience with both this “secret currency” and with Bitcoin, I’ve been tinkering with Bitcoin myself for a month or two and trading in and out to see how it worked and whether it might be a viable alternative to using credit cards, and I’m not all that impressed with how useful or viable it might become at the moment… though I still have maybe half a bit coin sitting in a “wallet” somewhere.
+Which is sort of true — I have some experience with both this “secret currency” and with Bitcoin, I tinkered with Bitcoin myself for a to see how it worked and whether it might be a viable alternative to using credit cards, and I’m not all that impressed with how useful it might become at the moment… though I still have maybe half a bit coin sitting in a “wallet” somewhere.

-What follows was published for the Irregulars as a little closing bonus in a Friday File about five months ago, when Sjuggerud was pitching the “secret currency” without any reference to the still-under-the-radar Bitcoin:
+What follows was published for the Irregulars as a little closing bonus in a Friday File about a year and a half ago, when Sjuggerud was pitching the “secret currency.”
+He’s still pitching the same thing, so the basic spiel is similar now.